entity-toolkit/entity/GUIDE.md

   auto b = -1; // <- value of `b` is known at the time of declaration (but may change later) const auto b = -1; // <- value of `b` is not expected to change later
   ```
-* Each header file needs to have a description at the top, consisting of the following fields:
+* Each header file has to have a description at the top, consisting of the following fields:
   * `@file` **[required]** the name of the file (as it should be imported)
   * `@brief` **[required]** brief description of what the file contains
   * `@implements` list of class/function/macros implementations